mlmodena/code-of-conduct/code_of_conduct.md

 License
 -------

-This is version 1.0 of the Italian C++ Code of Conduct.
+This is version 1.0 of the ML Modena of Conduct.
 It is licensed under the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0).
 It is a derivative of the [C++ Code of Conduct](https://github.com/brycelelbach/cpp_code_of_conduct), which is itself a derivative of the [PyCon Code of Conduct](https://github.com/python/pycon-code-of-conduct)